marifarwi/Soilpunk_joulethief/README.md

 - Mud (samples should be collected in advance)
 - Containers with big opening on top( ex: glass jar or plastic - minimum around 1L)
 - Electric wires ( Copper wires 30 cm - 2 wires are needed per battery)
-- Metal grids to be cut in rectangles.
-Size for a 1L: around 5 x 15 cm, but can change according to the size and shape of your container.
-Aluminium nets are good to use but you can use what is available around you.
+- Stainless steel grids to be cut in rectangles.
+Size : around 5 x 15 cm, but can change according to the size and shape of your container.
+Aluminium nets are good to use but they are less conductive.
+You can use also kitchen strainer mesh.
 - Epoxy glue (included in kit)
 - Small brush to spread the glue.
 - Active coal (included in kit)
 - Agar ( 10 g is needed per 1 L battery)
-- Salts substances (any broth powder - 1 pack, 2 g per battery)
+- Salts substances (any broth powder - 1 pack, 2 g per battery).
+Broth powder is the one you use for cooking.
+We used the veggie broth cubes that you buy from the supermarket to add to your soup for instance.
 - LED (included in kit)
 - Pot, Stove & scale
 - Drinking Water